If you’re visiting Australia from Sweden, you may be eligible for medical care under Medicare while you’re here.

 You need to enrol in Medicare to get a benefit.

-To be eligible, you must be a resident of Sweden before arriving in Australia.
+To be eligible, you must have been living in Sweden before arriving in Australia.

 If you’re here on a student visa you’re eligible.